 Flooding is becoming increasingly more common.
 So, even if you live in a place with a low water table and dry soil, you will still probably want a drainage system to protect your produce from getting waterlogged.

-This can be achieved by leaving a gap between the walls and ground.
+This can be achieved by leaving a gap between the walls and the ground.
 Drainage pipes are put in these gaps to funnel water away from the root cellar.
 The gaps are then filled with gravel to facilitate water flow.

 Designs and Plans

 These links to root cellar designs are for inspiration only.
-Below you can also see some design plans for old root cellars.
+Below, you can also see some design plans for old root cellars.

 - In-hill root cellar plan with walk-out door (PDF): 8×14 feet; concrete blocks; By Homestead-Honey

-- Dug-in root cellar: By Walden Labs
+- Dug-in root cellar: By Waldsuitablebs

 - Earth bag root cellar plan: With earth berm and U-shaped roof; by Omelays